Nexplore Travel

 Monks(Bhakat) performing dance

 Located on the Brahmaputra River Majuli Island is the world’s largest river island and a major hub of Assamese culture.
 The island is predominantly inhabited by the Mising tribe, known for their colorful traditional attire and a lifestyle deeply intertwined with the river.
 Majuli is also famous for its Neo Vaishnavite monasteries, which add a spiritual depth to your photography.
-In these neo vaishnavite monasteries(satras) you can see the life of monks(bhakats), witness the devotional dance performance and prayer performed by Bhakats.
-In Mask Makers satra (Samaguri satra) you can see the traditional mask making art of Majuli followed and practiced by ages.
+In these neo vaishnavite monasteries(satras) you can see the life of monks(bhakats), and witness the devotional dance performance and prayer performed by Bhakats.
+In Mask Makers satra (Samaguri satra) you can see the traditional mask-making art of Majuli followed and practiced by ages.

 The Annual Raas Festival held at various Satras (monastic institutions) across Majuli Island is a fantastic opportunity for photographers to capture stunning images of the local culture.
 During this festival, monks and devotees perform Bhauna, a traditional dance-drama that depicts the life of Shri Krishna.
-The participants, dressed in colorful and ornate costumes, bring the stories of Krishna’s life to life through expressive performances, making for captivating portrait and action shots.
+The participants, dressed in colourful and ornate costumes, bring the stories of Krishna’s life to life through expressive performances, making for captivating portraits and action shots.

 Beyond the Raas Festival, Majuli offers a range of other photographic opportunities.
 The island is renowned for its tranquil landscapes, particularly the alluring sunrise and sunset scenes over the Brahmaputra River, which provide beautiful lighting for landscape photography.
 Photographers can also document the simple life of the villagers, who maintain traditional ways of living.
 The island is home to skilled weavers, who use handlooms to create vibrant, intricate textiles.
 Capturing these artisans at work allows you to delve deeper into the local craftsmanship and cultural heritage.

-Additionally, traditional fishing techniques practiced by local tribes, such as using bamboo fishing traps, offer a glimpse into the island’s sustainable way of life.
+Additionally, traditional fishing techniques practised by local tribes, such as using bamboo fishing traps, offer a glimpse into the island’s sustainable way of life.
 The island’s vibrant festivals and rituals, along with the presence of migratory birds during certain seasons, further enhance the visual appeal for nature and wildlife photographers.
 Majuli, with its rich cultural and natural offerings, is truly a photographer’s paradise.

 Check How to spend a day in world’s largest river island Majuli